Kelley Carter – MS, CCC-SLP, COM™️

 Kelley has also received extensive training in Cranial Nerve Dysfunction, Autonomic Nervous System dysregulation, Tummy Time Method certification, Pre-and post Frenectomy treatment, as well as treatment to maximize development of social interaction, sensory regulation and maximizing feeding and oral development through movement and exercises starting in infancy.

-Kelley started Speakeasy Therapy in 2014 when patients requested her to continue to see them upon graduating from NEIS.
-Quickly, she discovered the need for quality care with the goal of discharging her patients to maximum of their abilities through effective and functional “play” therapy.
+Kelley started Speakeasy Therapy in 2014 when patients requested her to continue to work with their child upon graduating from NEIS.
+Quickly, she discovered the need for quality care with the goal of discharging her patients to the maximum of their abilities through effective and functional “play” therapy.

-Kelley is a member of ASHA, SCOPE, and the IAOM.
+Kelley is a member of ASHA, SCOPE, and the IAOM, AAMPD, ICAP

 Each of our therapists are extensively qualified and have a passion for helping others in the Community.
 Individual treatment plans implementing both one-on-one sessions, as well as group options if applicable, for socializing and adapting to their everyday world.
 We are honored to be a key-player in educating, training and implementing strategies and goals to improve the quality of life for so many families in the Las Vegas valley.

 Laura is a native of Minnesota.
 She received her Doctorate of Physical Therapy from University of North Dakota in 2010.
 Laura followed her passion for pediatrics from the start of her career and continues to find great joy in her work with children.
 She likes to challenge children to allow them to accomplish their goals and finds that being involved in those moments is the most rewarding part of the job.
 She has a wide variety of pediatric experience including home health, early intervention, aquatics, and hippotherapy.
 In her free time she enjoys spending time with her family, catching up with friends, reading, and crafting.